dmparrishphd/cleaneR-code-CORW/Files/Tree/1/0/pseudoWYSIWYG.md

 <div style="max-width:33em">

 <!--    ----    ----    ----    ----    ----    ----    ---- -->

+_Dear Reader: Both the rendered document and the underlying Markdown script should be reviewed in order to get the entire message here._

 _This Markdown script provides a few examples of how one might attempt to produce Markdown code that has a layout reflecting the structure of the rendered document:_ sorta _WYSIWYG._

 _The "div" trick for constraining line width seems not to work with the GitHub flavor of Markdown.
 It does work with Jupyter Notebooks flavor._

 gems---Directory Metadata
 =========================